falconmick/tdd-demo/slides.md

 <!--
 OH no!
 It appears that the interface that we relied upon isn't being used in a test-friendly way.

-Under the hood, the ILogger interface only defines a single method, of which an extension class defines a series of convenience extensions that make up the more approachable public API's of which everyone is using, i.e Log Error and LogInfo.
+Under the hood, the ILogger interface only defines a single method, and what we actually called was a convenience extension method!

 When this happens there are only two workarounds, you either implement a hand rolled mock, that exposes what ever conveniences you require OR you write your very own adapter.